KristofferStrube/Blazor.WebAudio/README.md

 A Blazor wrapper for the [Web Audio browser API.](https://www.w3.org/TR/webaudio/) This Web API standardizes methods for processing and synthesizing audio in web applications.
 The primary paradigm is of an audio routing graph, where a number of AudioNode objects are connected together to define the overall audio rendering.
 This project implements a wrapper around the API for Blazor so that we can easily and safely work with audio in the browser.

-**This wrapper is still under development, which means it is not done, but you can get the preview release on NuGet.**
+**This wrapper is still under development, but you can get the preview release on NuGet.**

 # Demo
 The sample project can be demoed at https://kristofferstrube.github.io/Blazor.WebAudio/